anamiikajha/AuthPage/README.md

-# AuthPage
+# logonPage
-- AuthPage is a simple landing page for web applications, providing user login and registration interface.
+- logonPage is a simple landing page for web applications, providing user login and registration interface.

 - It is made in vanilla HTML, CSS, and JavaScript, which can show dummy data in login in and registration view.

-# AuthPage preview
+# logonPage preview
 - Click on login to see the pop-up login interface.
 - Login and registration interface can be swapped by a click.
 # Start overview